Sheffield United closer to January transfer breakthrough with Mason Holgate medical

-Sheffield United move closer to January transfer breakthrough as Everton defender undergoes medical
+Sheffield United closing in on January transfer breakthrough after Everton defender's Blades medical

 Sheffield United closing in on latest January transfer signing

-Sheffield United have moved a step closer to a January transfer breakthrough with defender Mason Holgate undergoing a medical at United's Shirecliffe training ground.
-The defender's loan spell at Southampton will be cut short and bar any further hitches, will join United ahead of the second half of the season.
+Sheffield United are closing in on a January transfer breakthrough after defender Mason Holgate underwent a medical at United's Shirecliffe training ground.
+The defender's temporary spell at Southampton will be cut short and bar any late hitches, the 27-year-old will join United on loan ahead of the second half of the season.

 Boss Chris Wilder had made centre-half cover a priority in the closing days of the transfer window, with injuries to John Egan and Chris Basham leaving Anel Ahmedhodzic as United's only right-footed centre-half.
 United have already signed Ben Brereton Diaz and Ivo Grbic in this transfer window, with the Holgate deal expected to complete their business this window.